**MORE EXHIBITION VENUES TO BE ADDED FOR 2019**

 For more information, come and visit our team at Basecamp ot the Killarney Plaza Hotel.

-Our photographers in residence for this year's festival are the following:
+Our photographers in residence for 2018 festival:

 Norman is a professional photographer based in Kenmare and has a deep passion and speciality for landscape photography and has been making images of the Kerry and West Cork landscapes for almost 25 years.